epacuit/splitcycle/README.md

 ## Notebooks

+* 01-SplitCycle.ipynb: An efficient algorithm for computing Split Cycle.
-* 01-SplitCycleExamples.ipynb: All the examples from the paper.
+* 02-SplitCycleExamples.ipynb: All the examples from the paper.
-* 02-AppendixCExamples.ipynb: All the examples from Appendix C.
+* 03-AppendixCExamples.ipynb: All the examples from Appendix C.
-* 03-AppendixDIrresolutenessData.ipynb: The code to produce the graphs in Appendix D.
+* 04-AppendixDIrresolutenessData.ipynb: The code to produce the graphs in Appendix D.
-* 04-Tables.ipynb: The code to generate the three tables in the paper.
+* 05-Tables.ipynb: The code to generate the three tables in the paper.
-* 05-AnalyzingElectionData.ipynb: Applying Split Cycle to the election data from [preflib.org](https://preflib.org)
+* 06-AnalyzingElectionData.ipynb: Applying Split Cycle to the election data from [preflib.org](https://preflib.org)

 ## Requirements